snowplow-incubator/snowplow-android-tracker-examples/examples/materialistic/REMOTE_CONFIG.md

 - **backgroundTimeout** [int]: Seconds before to timeout the session when the app is in background state.

-## Provide config file through a JSON Server
+## Provide config file through a JSON-Server

-You can link the app to a JSON Server able to provide the config file.
-The advantage of this solution is that you can update the JSON config file locally and it will take care to send to the app the last json config version.
+You can update the app through a JSON-Server able to provide the config file.
+The advantage of this solution is that you can update the JSON config file locally and it will take care to send to the app the updated configuration.

 To launch the JSON Server locally: